MisalSilva/MisalSilva/README.md

-- 👋 Hi, I’m @MisalSilva
+- 👋 Hi, I’m MisalSilva.
-- 👀 I’m interested in Science and exploring new challenges
+- 👀 I’m interested in exploring new technologies and taking on challenges.
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning SQL, Object Oriented Programming.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with any driven individual who is passionate about his/her work.
 - 📫 Reach me at sudamsithsilva@gmail.com and www.linkedin.com/in/misal-silva-903154267
-- ⚡ Fun fact: ...

 <!---
 MisalSilva/MisalSilva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.